 Part Two is the hazard perception test: You’ll be shown 14 short video clips, there are 15 developing hazards that you will need to identify and respond to by clicking on the mouse of the computer.
 The quicker your response time, the higher your score.
 The pass mark is 44 out of a possible 75.

 For more details on the theory test and online practice, click here.

-The most cost effective way to revise for the test is done online using the official app or CD-ROM:
+The most effective way to revise for the test is done online using the official app along with reading material or CD-ROM:

 - The Oficial DVSA Theory Test Kit

 - The Official Guide to Learning to Drive